Sony in US$2.3 billion deal for EMI, becomes world's biggest music publisher

 Yoshida, who took the helm in April, also beefed up Sony's content offerings this month with a US$185 million deal to take a 39 percent stake in Peanuts Holdings, the company behind Snoopy and Charlie Brown.

-Also unveiling a new three-year business plan on Tuesday, Yoshida said on Tuesday that his strategy was to prioritize stable cash flow while minimizing the impact of volatile sales cycles of game consoles and other electronics gadgets.
+Also unveiling a new three-year business plan on Tuesday, Yoshida said on Tuesday that his strategy was to prioritise stable cash flow while minimising the impact of volatile sales cycles of game consoles and other electronics gadgets.

 The company said it aims to generate a total of 2 trillion yen (US$18 billion) or more in cash flow over the next three years, up by at least a third from the previous three years.